pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Motivation

-Synchronizing a _single_ external system with React is straight-forward:
+[Synchronizing a _single_ external system](https://react.dev/learn/synchronizing-with-effects) with React is straight-forward:
 Connect to the system inside an effect, disconnect from the system inside the cleanup of that same effect.
 React guarantees that effects and cleanups are executed in a well-defined, predictable order, which makes it relatively easy to reason about race conditions and memory leaks.

-Unfortunately, we can't carry over this mental model if we need to synchronize _a dynamic number_ of external systems.
+Unfortunately, we can't apply this mental model if we need to synchronize _a dynamic number_ of external systems.
 The natural way to process multiple values is to iterate over them, but loops and Hooks don't compose:

 1. Placing the `useEffect` call inside a `for ... of` loop is forbidden by the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
-2. Placing the `for ... of` loop inside the `useEffect` call will execute the cleanup function for _all_ elements whenever _any_ element changes.
+2. Placing the `for ... of` loop inside the `useEffect` callback will execute the cleanup function for _all_ elements whenever _any_ element changes.

-Today, applications that need to connect to a dynamic number of external systems have no other choice than to use non-idiomatic workarounds.
+Today, applications that need to connect to a dynamic number of external systems must use non-idiomatic workarounds.
 This increases the risk of race conditions and memory leaks, makes the code harder to read, and causes code duplication if both single-connection and multi-connection Hooks are needed for the same external system.

 ## ChatRooms example

 To give a specific example, we will look at a simple chat app.
 The app allows users to connect to multiple chat rooms at the same time.
-The UI renders one chat room at a time, and users can switch between all connected chat rooms via a [tabs](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) component.
+The UI renders one chat room at a time, and users can switch between all connected chat rooms via a tabs component.
 A badge over each tab tells the user if that chat room has unread messages.

 <img width="600" alt="Screenshot of a chat app with 3 connected chat rooms, organized in tabs" src="https://github.com/user-attachments/assets/2ab0f007-9b1c-4ae6-952f-ae30882068a9" />

 [live demo](https://pschiffmann.github.io/use-for-each-playground/chat-app-non-idiomatic.html) | [source code](https://github.com/pschiffmann/use-for-each-playground/blob/main/src/chat-app/main-non-idiomatic.tsx)

-Connecting to a single chat room is pretty straight-forward, and is covered in great detail in the [Lifecycle of React Effects](https://react.dev/learn/lifecycle-of-reactive-effects) docs.
+Connecting to a single chat room is done with a simple `useEffect`, and is covered in great detail in the [Lifecycle of React Effects](https://react.dev/learn/lifecycle-of-reactive-effects) docs.
 We can use the `ChatRoom` component from the docs as a starting point, and render one `ChatRoom` per tab.

 ```tsx